 Cosmopolitan.
 Elegant, beautiful, modern, fresh and ‘full of oxygen’ just like Aria, only… We actually win more here, and consistently!
 I find their customer service impeccable too.
 Maybe it’s a temporary wild card (the ‘generousity’ of the casino’), trying to attract loyal customers.
 It may be worth your while asking casino marketing what their policies are for rewarding play when you go (since these are at times subjective and changeable): during our latest visits I found them relatively generous, though not as much as Mirage.

-Aria has a beautiful casino, really modern and airy, but we keep on loosing money here (not much, but it’s unusual for us) every time we visit; every bonus, every re-trigger (etc) seem to pay very little, certainly compared to other casinos; the same may be said for Mandalay Bay, where some slot machines seem to pay really well consistently, especially those strategically placed (see further down for link to explanation of this), but the most modern games seem to be geared towards ‘taking your money’, we found.
-Mandalay Bay is a large casino but late at night they have had some ridiculously noisy bands there, trying to appeal to the youth; maybe that contributed to our lack of concentration!
+Aria has a beautiful casino, really modern and airy, but some of us keep on loosing money here (not much but it seems to be a constant) every time we visit; every bonus, every re-trigger (etc) seem to pay very little, certainly compared to other casinos; the same may be said for Mandalay Bay, where some slot machines seem to pay really well consistently, especially those strategically placed (see further down for link to explanation of this), but the most modern games seem to be geared towards ‘taking your money’, we found.
+Mandalay Bay is a large casino but ate at night they at times have some ridiculously noisy bands there, trying to appeal to the youth; maybe that contributed to our lack of concentration!

 The Bellagio casino is beautiful but generally geared towards those who have a larger budget; however, lately they have introduced more 1c slot machines (you can always change the denomination to 25c, for example, thus gambling higher bets).
 You can breathe more easily here and the resort is beautiful.